 How it works

-To sign up to Bumblee auctions, you must first set up an account for online payment system Nochex, which can take up to four days.
-Do note when you register a card, Nochex takes a random £1.99 or less admin charge from the card to check it's yours.
+To sign up with Bumblee Auctions, you must first set up an account for online payment system Nochex, which can take up to four days.
+When you register a card, Nochex takes a random £1.99 or less admin charge from the card to check it's yours.

 After that, you can register to bid on Bumblebee – you need to use the same email address for both.

 Always check if delivery's offered – the listing will say.
 Most larger items must be collected in person from whichever police station's flogging it.
-Do check the delivery charge, as sometimes it can be pricey.
+Check the delivery charge, as sometimes it can be pricey.